Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

   }
 }

-public clas IndexModel : PageModel
+public class IndexModel : PageModel
 {
   private readonly MyDependency _dependency = new MyDependency(); // here the dependency is created